 In-Class Activities:

-Week 4 – Shape Artistic Framework (Jan 28)
+Week 4 – Shape Artistic Framework & Put it to Good Use (April 23)

 In-Class Activities:

-Students are invited to share progress or experiences with the class when they determine it is helpful.
+Progress Sharing: Students are invited to share progress or experiences with the class when they determine it is helpful.
 It could be informal discussions about choices they have to make regarding the direction of their work.
-It could be a playest where they want to see people experiencing their work.
+It could be a playtest where they want to see people experiencing their work.
 Any structure students want to use to engage the class with their work or process is fine.
-The structure of class time will adapt based on class progress.
-Some additional lectures and discussions on topics relevant to the work being done will shape these class dates.
+The structure of class time will adapt based on class progress and individual needs of students.

-This is the final day to share your work, process, and yourself in this class context.
-Every student will have time to shape how they want to engage the class and share their work.
+The entire deliverable due is what you want to show to the class or have them do.
+There is no other item needed that you must deliver or do for this class.
+Every student has agency to shape how they want to engage the class, share their work, and use their time.
 It could be a light-hearted play session, or it might be an avant-garde performance, or anything you feel will help people connect with your work.
 Consider how best to invite the class into your artistic world, fostering meaningful engagement and discussion around your work’s experience or force.